Curriculum Vitae

 Sage Weil, PhD in Computer Science, University of California, Santa Cruz, 2007.
 Subject: the Ceph distributed file system.

 Caixue Lin, PhD in Computer Science, University of California, Santa Cruz, Jun.
 2006.
-Subject: slack management in real-time scheduling.
+Subject: Slack management in real-time scheduling.

 Lawrence You, PhD in Computer Science, University of California, Santa Cruz, Jun.
 2006.
 Subject: Efficient archival data storage.